|Sacred cow [n.]||A program or product that may be unprofitable, but cannot be questioned.|

 |Speaks to [adj.]||1) Evokes: "This image speaks to the bravery of the troops." |

-2) Represents: "This bold logo speaks to the fact that we're bold."
+2) Represents: "The bold font in our logo speaks to the fact that we're bold."

 Suggested by Mike T.